IBM/dbb/Templates/GitHubActionsPipeline/README.md

 This pipeline template is intended to be used by two distinct personas, an application developer and a release manager.

-The application developer is intended to make use of the [pipeline controller](./workflows/pipelineController.yml), and has access to the [preview](./workflows/Preview.yml), [preview-zBuilder](./workflows/Preview-zBuilder.yml), [feature](./workflows/Feature.yml), [build](./workflows/Build.yml), and [release](./workflows/Release.yml) pipelines.
+The application developer is intended to make use of the [pipeline controller](./workflows/pipelineController.yml), and has access to the [preview](./workflows/Preview.yml), [feature](./workflows/Feature.yml), [build](./workflows/Build.yml), and [release](./workflows/Release.yml) pipelines.

-Excluding the preview and preview-zBuilder pipelines, all pipelines triggered by the pipeline controller will upload binaries to an artifact manager.
+Excluding the preview pipeline, all pipelines triggered by the pipeline controller will upload binaries to an artifact manager.
 Additionally, the only environment that the application developer can deploy to with the pipeline controller is the integration environment.

 The release manager is intended to make use of the [deploy](./workflows/Deploy.yml) pipeline, which will retrieve binaries from the artifact manager and deploy to a chosen environment.
 This includes any testing environment such as an acceptance environment, or production.